kalohq/redocs/dump.md

 Trying to define a reasonable scope here...

-> "An intelligent pipeline for generating UI-Component documentation"
+> "An tool for generating intelligent UI-Component documentation"

 - Intelligent pipeline for resolving component documentation
-- Playground for rendering component documentation
+- Component framework for rendering component documentation

 > "Every step should be pluggable"